robertleifke/analyticsERC721/README.md

-# thotheon
+# thotheon data

-A research analytics platform that provides real time market and network data on Non-Fungible Tokens (ERC-721) and Compostable Data Tokens (ERC-988).
+A research analytics platform that creates quantitative snapshots of important trading and risk metrics associated with non-fungible ERC-721 tokens on Open Sea.

+Uses real time market and network data from coinmetrics API